Multi-Scale Frequency-Enhanced Deep D-bar Method for Electrical Impedance Tomography: Introduction

+\textbf{Motivation.} Our motivation for investigating the learning-based D-bar method is twofold: first, its potential to achieve real-time computational efficiency, and second, its inherent regularization properties in the frequency domain.
+The D-bar method enables explicit reconstruction through the non-linear scattering transform and D-bar integral equations (as illustrated in Fig.~\ref{framework}).
+By eliminating the need to solve both forward and adjoint PDEs during optimization, it offers the potential for real-time reconstruction.
+Additionally, owing to its capability to partition the non-linear frequency domain into stable and unstable parts \cite{mueller2012linear}, the D-bar method employs low-pass filtering as a regularization technique in the frequency domain.
+However, the regularized D-bar reconstruction tends to poorly capture the high-frequency components of $\sigma(z)$, motivating the use of data-driven approaches to recover the high-frequency information and enhance the reconstruction process.

+\textbf{Main Method.} Based on the considerations outlined above, we propose a multi-scale frequency-enhanced deep D-bar method for real-time EIT reconstruction.
+First, a GPU-based fixed-point iteration algorithm is implemented to solve the D-bar integral equations, enabling the real-time production of low-pass truncated D-bar images and frequency-enhanced D-bar images.
+Second, a cascaded multi-scale U-Net architecture is utilized for supervised post-processing.
+Specifically, the first U-Net predicts multi-scale frequency-enhanced D-bar images from low-pass truncated D-bar inputs, while the second U-Net calibrates these frequency-enhanced D-bar predictions for high-resolution EIT reconstruction.
+Additionally, Numerical experiments are conducted using simulated KIT4 and ACT4 datasets based on the continuum model.
+For simulating real-world applications, the complete electrode model is considered for testing the model performance on KIT4 and ACT4 phantoms.

-The remainder of the paper is organized as follows.
-In \textbf{Section \ref{2}}, we will provide a concise overview of the regularized D-bar method.
-Building upon the principles of the D-bar method, \textbf{Section \ref{3}} will introduce our proposed dual-domain deep D-bar method to resolve the high-contrast D-bar image sequence, followed by an image domain calibration module for ultimate EIT prediction.
-Subsequently, \textbf{Section \ref{4}} to \textbf{Section \ref{6}} will present comprehensive details of our experiments, numerical results, and ablation studies.
-Finally, in \textbf{Section \ref{7}}, we will summarize our findings and draw conclusions based on the study.
+\textbf{Organization.} The remainder of the paper is structured as follows.
+Section~\ref{2} provides a concise overview of the regularized D-bar method.
+Building on the principles of the D-bar method, Section~\ref{3} introduces our proposed multi-scale frequency-enhanced deep D-bar method for real-time EIT reconstruction.
+Sections~\ref{4} through~\ref{6} present detailed experiments, numerical results, and ablation studies.
+Finally, Section~\ref{7} summarizes the key findings and conclusions of the study.